2/26/2025

 Chief Executive Officer

 Okay.
 Thank you.
-Thanks everyone for joining us today.
-We look forward to updating you on our next border and continued progress we are making here at InnoVision.
+Thanks, everyone, for joining us today.
+We look forward to updating you on our next quarter and continue the progress we are making here at Invis.
 Thank you very much.

 Disclaimer